INTO-CPS-Association/DTaaS/cli/DEVELOPER.md

   It contains the
   singleton Config class, which is used throughout the CLI.
   Additionally,
-  it contains the handling functions for each CLI.
+  it contains the handling functions for each CLI subcommand.
   These functions perform
   the actual operations that the CLI command is responsible for.
 It also